 Meet Annika Marshall, PhD, LMFT

-Therapy is a sacred space and am honored each time someone entrusts me with the privilege of being their therapist.
-I think of therapy as the exploration of the psyche (soul) belonging to an individual, couple, or family.
+To me, therapy is a sacred space and I am honored each time someone entrusts me with the privilege of being their therapist.
+I have come to find that therapy is the exploration of the psyche (the inner world or soul) of an individual, couple, or family.

 Education